Prince Charles 'desperate' to meet Lilibet amid Prince Harry 'danger' fears

-Prince Charles is ‘desperate’ to meet Lilibet after Zoom call that he invites Prince Harry and Meghan Markle to stay with him.
+Prince Charles is said to be so ‘desperate’ to see his grandchildren that he’s invited his son Prince Harry and Meghan Markle to stay with him on their next visit to the UK, following the news that the Sussexes don’t feel safe in the UK.

 - The Prince of Wales has reportedly offered Harry and Meghan the chance to stay with him and it could help alleviate his security fears.